Şehzade Mehmed Abdülkadir: Early life

 Şehzade Mehmed Abdülkadir was born on 16 January 1878 in the Yıldız Palace.
 His father was Sultan Abdul Hamid II, son of Sultan Abdulmejid I and Tirimüjgan Kadın.
-His mother was Bidar Kadın, paternal Circassian and maternal Georgian belonged to Lortkipanidze family.
-He was the second child of his mother.
-He had a sister Naime Sultan two years elder than him.
+His mother was Bidar Kadın, paternal Circassian and maternal Georgian, belonging to Lortkipanidze family.
+He was the second child of his mother, and had a sister Naime Sultan, who was two years older than him.

 Abdülkadir's circumcision took place in 1891, together with his younger half-brothers, Şehzade Ahmed Nuri, and Şehzade Mehmed Burhaneddin.

 Education and career

 His early education took place in the Prince's School, Yıldız Palace, together with his elder brother, Şehzade Mehmed Selim, and Sultan Abdulaziz's second son, Abdulmejid II.
 His tutor was Halil Agha.
-He spoke several languages, and was a pianist and a violinist, and kemenche player.
+He spoke several languages, and was a pianist, violinist, and kemenche player.
 He was taught to play the violin by violinist Vondra Bey, and his classical music teacher was Aranda Pasha.

 After graduating from the Prince's School, he was sent to Germany for his military education.
 He held the rank of major of cavalry regiment in the imperial Ottoman army.
 He was then promoted to colonel, and later to brigadier.